cycedmund/blackjack-game/README.md

 - Include a card counter feature to facilitate practice in card counting techniques.

 - Provide a Basic Strategy chart as a Modal for reference.
 Alternatively, automate the execution of the basic strategy.

+- Include CSS Media queries to ensure the game works on different screen sizes.

 - Decrease the player odds of winning to discourage excessive gambling.